artjomdz/Permission-compare-tool/README.md

-# Permission compare tool for Salesforce
+# Permission compare tool for Salesforce made in groovy